-Be careful driving or operating machinery until you know how Quetiapine-GA affects you.
+Be careful driving or operating machinery until you know how quetiapine affects you.

 It can make some people dizzy or sleepy.
-Make sure you know how you react to it before you do anything that could be dangerous if you are dizzy or sleepy.
-Children should be careful when riding bicycles or climbing trees.
+Make sure you know how you react to it before you drive a car, operate machinery or do anything else that could be dangerous if you are dizzy or sleepy.